adas1gupta/Leetcode/Two-Pointers/Valid-Palindrome/README.md

  - Keep in mind that the input is not perfectly alphanumeric.
  - Also, numbers count, so look for alphanumeric instead of alphabetical

+ - When you use a while loop to skip past nonalphanumeric characters, make sure to check that left <= right before index access.
+    - If not, just break.

 ## 🧪 Code
 See `solution.py`